-Magnetic cleaning is the removal of ferrous metal using permanent or electromagnets.
-Metal particles, derived from the growing field or picked up during transport or preliminary operations, constitute a hazard both to the consumer and to processing machinery, for example cereal mills.
-The geometry of magnetic cleaning systems can be quite variable: particulate foods may be passed over magnetised drums or magnetised conveyor belts, or powerful magnets may be located above conveyors.
+Magnetic cleaning This is the removal of ferrous metal using permanent or electromagnets.
+Metal particles derived from the growing field or picked up during transport or preliminary operations constitute a hazard both to the consumer and to processing machinery (e.g. cereal mills).
+The geometry of magnetic cleaning systems can be quite variable: particulate foods may be passed over magnetized drums or magnetized conveyor belts, or powerful magnets may be located above conveyors.
 Electromagnets are easy to clean by turning off the power.
 Metal detectors are frequently employed prior to sensitive processing equipment as well as to protect consumers at the end of processing lines.

-Electrostatic cleaning can be used in a limited number of cases where the surface charge on raw materials differs from contaminating particles.
-The principle can be used to distinguish grains from other seeds of similar geometry but different surface charge; and it has also been described for cleaning tea.
-The feed is conveyed on a charged belt and charged particles are attracted to an oppositely charged electrode (see Fig. 1.4) according to their surface charge.
+Electrostatic cleaning This can be used in a limited number of cases where the surface charge on raw materials differs from contaminating particles.
+The principle can be used to distinguish grains from other seeds of similar geometry but different surface charge, and has also been described for cleaning tea.
+The feed is conveyed on a charged belt and charged particles are attracted to an oppositely charged electrode according to their surface charge (Figure 1.4).